srpelissier/snow/readme.md

 ## Building

-The main source file is `MaintainBranchesAndStaffs.java` and can be built using the shell script `buildMaintainBranchesdAndStaffs.sh`.
-It is using Firefox Developer Edition on Linux (see line #26).
+Use `build.sh` from the project's root.

 ## Running

-Start "gurukula", build `MaintainBranchesAndStaffs.class` then execute `runMaintainBranchesAndStaffs.sh`.
+Start "gurukula", and use `run.sh` from the project's root.

-## Information
+## Details

 Please see `task.md` for the initial description of the task

+### MaintainBranchesAndStaffs.java

-The file `MaintainBranchesAndStaffs.java` consists of a series of tests and support methods corresponding to the described test cases.
+The file `MaintainBranchesAndStaffs.java` consists of a series of test and support methods corresponding to the prescribed test cases (minus pagination).

-`Pagination.java` takes care of that other test case in a separate file.
-This work is in progress (see below).

-### Details

-#### Viewing, editing, deleting and querying both Staff and Branches
+#### Test case: Viewing, editing, deleting and querying both Staff and Branches

-That is implemented by the `crudBranch()` anmd `crudStaff()` test methods following the "CRUD model" (Create, Update, Retrieve, Delete) as indicated by inline comments.
+That is implemented by the `crudBranch()` and `crudStaff()` test methods following the "CRUD model" (Create, Update, Retrieve, Delete) as indicated by inline comments.

-#### Pagination is enabled when viewing the Staff/Branch

-**Pagination** is partly implemented for Staffs (TODO: the Previous and Last buttons' actions) in a distinct file `Pagination.java` which could eventually be merged into `MaintainBranchesAndStaffs.java`.
-See also the associated scripts `buildPagination.sh` and `runPagination.sh`.

-#### Logged in account information can be viewed/edited from the Account menu
+#### Test case: Logged in account information can be viewed/edited from the Account menu

 This is implemented by the `accountSettings()` test method.

-#### Login/Logout as existing user
+#### Test case: Login/Logout as existing user

 This is implemented by the `loginAsAdmin()` and `logOut()` test methods using the "**admin**" account.

-#### Register a new user
+#### Test case: Register a new user

 This is implemented by the `registerUser()` test method.

+### Pagination.java

+Curently a separate, manageable file, `Pagination.java` will eventually be merged with `MaintainBranchesAndStaffs.java` as they have a lot in common.

+#### Test case: Pagination

+Testing Pagination is partly implemented for Staffs (TODO: the Previous and Last buttons' actions) and Branches.

-### Remarks
+### Failing Tests

-1. **Failing tests**
-   1. `MaintainBranchesAndStaff.accountSettings`: there is a message in Tomcat log about a CORS viloation.
+1. `MaintainBranchesAndStaff.accountSettings`: there is a message in Tomcat log about a CORS violation.
 1. `MaintainBranchesAndStaff.registerUser`: there is a message in Tomcat log about a mismatched regular expression for the value of "password".
 1. `Pagination.branchPagination`: there is no "pager".

-1. Right now, when a test fails it might leave some data behind to be somehow manually cleaned.
-To prevent this from happening, it would be good to investigate a method to wipe out any leftover upon starting the test.
-Restarting tomcat is time consuming.

-1. The choices made in this solution are very simple: no integrated environment was used, no sophisticated JUnit runner or build system.
-This would need to be addressed for future convenient use.

-1. Should, hypothetically, this work make it to a production environment, in order to improve its maintainability, the underlying code would need to be refactored:

-   1. to help its legibility
-   1. to help its extensibility

-1. Therefore a few options exist including applying the PageObject pattern or a gherkin-based test case definition, for example.